+ Where do I begin?

 You will want to wear clothes that you feel comfortable sweating in.
 Pretty much what you would wear to work out or run in….minus the socks and shoes.
 We recommend bringing a change of clothes to go home nice and dry.

 You will need a yoga mat, towel, and bottle of water.
-If you do not have these, no worries as we have mats and towels available at NO cost.
-We do have a limited number of mats for use.
+If you do not have these, no worries we offer a quality Manduka yoga mat rental for $2.
+Yogi-toes rental for $3.00.
+Hand (sweat) towels are available at no cost.
 You can purchase a bottle of water for $2.00.
 We also have vitamin water and Gatorade.

 We do not have showers.
 We do have plenty of space to change after work or before you head back work.